 A legacy of health care innovation and assisted living reinvention.

 The Legacy at North Augusta in Staunton, Va., is sponsored by National Lutheran Communities & Services (NLCS).
-With the experience and knowledge that comes from more than 125 years of service, NLCS strives to serve seniors in all of life’s stages and endeavors to preserve independence for as long as possible.
+With the experience and knowledge that comes from more than 130 years of service, NLCS honors, inspires and supports choice and opportunity in partnership with older adults.

-With innovative approaches to health care, NLCS is creating the future of retirement living today—not only at The Legacy at North Augusta in Staunton, Va., but also in the development of new senior living communities and services including The Village at Orchard Ridge in Winchester, Va., The Village at Rockville in Rockville, MD, and The Village at Providence Point in Annapolis, MD, pending approval by the Maryland Department of Aging.
+With innovative approaches to health care, NLCS is creating the future of retirement living today—not only at The Legacy at North Augusta in Staunton, Va., but also in the development of new senior living communities and services including The Village at Orchard Ridge in Winchester, Va., The Village at Rockville in Rockville, Md., The Village at Augsburg in Baltimore, Md. and The Village at Providence Point in Annapolis, Md., pending approval by the Maryland Department of Aging.
 At the same time, NLCS is reinventing the approach to health care, assisted living, and rehabilitation with the daily living support and wellness services of myPotential at Home.

 Learn more at www.nationallutheran.org.